List of main battle tanks by generation: Definition of main battle tank generations

-In the late 1990s, the Russian author Gennady Lvovich Kholyavsky describes a total of five generations of main battle tanks; with the first starting in 1920 and lasting to the end of World War 2, followed by the second generation covering 1946 to 1960, the third generation lasting from 1961 to 1980 and a fourth generation starting in 1981.
-As per Kholyavsky, no Russian fourth generation tank was fielded by 1998, but the Challenger 2, the M1A2 Abrams, and Leopard 2A6 can be considered fourth generation tanks.
+In the late 1990s, the Russian author Gennady Lvovich Kholyavasky describes a total of five generations of main battle tanks; with the first starting in 1920 and lasting to the end of World War 2, followed by the second generation covering 1946 to 1960, the third generation lasting from 1961 to 1980 and a fourth generation starting in 1981.
+As per Kholyavasky, no Russian fourth generation tank was fielded by 1998, but the Challenger 2, the M1A2 Abrams, and Leopard 2A6 can be considered fourth generation tanks.
 Despite not providing an official end for the fourth generation, the Leclerc was considered a fifth generation main battle tank.

 As per Rafał Kopeć from the University of the National Education Commission, Krakow no fourth generation tank had already been fielded by 2016, suggesting that all earlier tanks belong to the earlier three generations based on the system he used for classification.
 In addition to the three main generations, tanks like the T-64, T-72 and Merkava belong to a generation "two plus" according to Kopeć.
 In a similar fashion, a generation "three plus" consisting of never fielded prototypes with 140–152 mm guns is defined.

 In their 2010 book, the Hungarian authors Ernő Hegedűs and Károly Turcsányi define four generations of main battle tanks.
 The first generation of main battle tanks has no autoloader, a conventional propulsion system with diesel engine and layered armour.
 This generation includes tanks like the Challenger and Leopard 2.
 The second generation of main battle tanks has a similar set-up with layered armour, conventional diesel propulsion systems but features and autoloader; it includes tanks such as the Leclerc and T-72.
 The third generation of MBTs like the second but uses a conventional propulsion system with a gas turbine instead of a diesel; it includes the T-80, the HSTV(L) and the Stridsvagn 103.
 Hegedűs and Turcsányi define a fourth generation of main battle tanks, utilizing composite materials in their construction, gas turbines and electromagnetic weapons, with the ACAV-P and FCS-T being examples of implementations of fourth generation tank technologies.

 Like Hilmes, military historian Hptm Marc Lenzin, Oberst Peter Forster, Div Fred Heer and Hptm Stefan Bühler from the Swiss Army recognise five generations of post-war main battle tanks, as well as a further four Zwischengenerationen consisting of upgraded versions of older main battle tanks.
 Tanks are categorised by generation based solely on the rough date of their introduction into service rather than on technical aspects of their design.
 The first generation covers tanks introduced between 1950 and 1960; the second generation, between 1960 and 1980.
 The third generation covers tanks introduced between 1980 and 1990, followed by the fourth generation, which lasted from 1990 to 2010.
 The fifth generation of main battle tanks has been in production since 2010.